TCoherence/Early-Bird/README.md

 This is a front-end of Early-bird web without database.*will be added in the future*

-Implemented by React, jQuery and Bootstrap.
+Implemented by React and Bootstrap.